chadlupkes/IPFS-Sats/README.md

 For community engagement, find the project on Nostr and at Seattle BitDevs meetups.

 *The protocol does not build the future.
 It creates the conditions from which the future can emerge.*

+## Current Version

+The IPFS Sats white paper is currently on version 0.4, available on IPFS itself using CID QmbDuLbp71iU39NMaqKwvX2fF9QPDyoqj1Fo1kSUouFsF9